Aggie Barn History

 As time passed and the start of construction drew near, Joe made

 a deal to purchase the barn.
-One week before the barn was to be demolished, we had an area house mover haul the
+One week before the barn was to be demolished in September 2006, we had an area house

-center section of the barn down Hwy 6, approximately .3 miles
+mover haul the center section of the barn down Hwy 6, approximately

-south to land owned by the Swinneas.
+.3 miles south to land owned by the Swinneas.
 This is the Aggie Barn's current location.
-The barn sat in
+The barn

-the middle of a vacant field and looked ugly for about a year.
-In 2006, our time was limited and hard to devote
+sat in the middle of a vacant field and looked ugly for about a year.
+In 2006, our time was limited and hard to

-to the reconstruction and renovation of the barn until early 2008.
-There is never a shortage of old rotten
+devote to the reconstruction and renovation of the barn until early 2008.
+There is never a shortage of old

-lumber or missing boards that need replacing when working on a hundred year old structure that has been a feed storage
+rotten lumber or missing boards that need replacing when working on a hundred year old structure that has been a feed

 to A&M that Joe was awarded from another former Reaganite, General Travis Hetherington.

-The barn was "started" by Mr. Thaggard Kirkpatrick.
-Known as Mr. T.K. by everyone in Reagan, Mr.
+The barn was "started" by Mr. Thaggard Kirkpatrick in 1980.
+Known as Mr. T.K. by everyone in Reagan,

-Kirkpatrick was a Class of '24, 100% Aggie and his wife Mary was a graduate of Baylor.
-The center section of the barn
+Mr. Kirkpatrick was a Class of '24, 100% Aggie and his wife Mary was a graduate of Baylor.
+The center section of the

-reportedly was once the First State Bank of Reagan and sat in "Downtown Reagan".
-The building was moved to
+barn reportedly was once the First State Bank of Reagan and sat in "Downtown Reagan".
+The building was moved

-Mr. Kirkpatrick's property in the 1940s or 1950s and was converted to a barn with a livestock corral under one wing and equipment
+to Mr. Kirkpatrick's property in the 1940s or 1950s and was converted to a barn with a livestock corral under one wing and

-years, the barn was painted by Mr. Kirkpatrick, his family members, and Aggies.
-There have been several cases of emergency
+the years, the barn was painted by Mr. Kirkpatrick, his family members, and Aggies.
+There have been several cases of

 One particular repaint came early on a Saturday morning just before the A&M vs. Baylor game when it was